‘Mallory Is Not Gone’: Daniel Mallory Ortberg on Coming Out As Trans

-Like early David Bowie or late Barbra Streisand, Daniel Mallory Ortberg is a multi-faceted, spinning top type of genius — flexible, lightning quick, complicated, unfathomable.
-He might play a sensible advice columnist on the internet (he took over Slate’s “Dear Prudence” column in 2015), and he might’ve played a literature-loving weirdo alien from the far reaches of space before that (he co-founded The Toast, that late great testament to razor-sharp, freaky-ass feminism), but now a whole new universe of possibilities awaits him as he transitions from life as Mallory to life as Daniel.
+Like early David Bowie or late Barbra Streisand, Daniel Mallory Ortberg is a multi-faceted, spinning-top type of genius — flexible, lightning-quick, complicated, unfathomable.
+He might play a sensible advice columnist on the internet (he took over Slate’s “Dear Prudence” column in 2015), and he might’ve played a literature-loving weirdo alien from the far reaches of space before that (he co-founded the Toast, that late, great testament to razor-sharp, freaky-ass feminism), but now a whole new universe of possibilities awaits him as he transitions from life as Mallory to life as Daniel.

 Ortberg announced his transition just days before the release of his new book, The Merry Spinster: Tales of Everyday Horror, a collection of strange and wonderful short stories based on fairy-tales.
 Where Ortberg’s first book, Texts From Jane Eyre, delighted and beguiled like a flurry of boudoir tricks, The Merry Spinster goes much deeper, brilliantly undermining our crustiest assumptions about gender, cultural expectations, and the wide world around us.
-I met him last weekend in Pismo Beach, CA, for a conversation about the mysteries of gender, attraction, identity, and the joys of realizing “I can want things,” as he put it.
+I met him last weekend in Pismo Beach, California, for a conversation about the mysteries of gender, attraction, identity, and the joys of realizing “I can want things,” as he put it.

 Putting a book out is an intense experience for anyone, but it seems particularly intense in the midst of transitioning, in terms of who you are becoming now versus how the world has understood you up to this point.